joerou/483-Team-Support-Slackbots/README.md

 ## File description

+/.github/workflows: Config needed for GitHub Action. \
+/readme_images: Images for this file. \
+.gitignore: List of the file/folders will not be pushed into repo. \
+README.md: This file! \
 app.py: The main program contains all the logic. \
 questions_payloads.py: The file include all survey question payloads. \
 requirements.txt: Contains every python package being used in the program.
-Will be installed automatically by pip in each build. \
+Will be installed automatically by pip in each build.
-README.md: This File!

 ## Slack bot setup